aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-jython/jython-programmers-guide/working-with-worksheets-in-jython/split-panes-in-jython/_index.md

 ---

 ## **Aspose.Cells - Split Panes**
-To append documents using **Aspose.Cells Java for Jython**.
-Here you can see example code.
+To split panes using **Aspose.Cells Java for Jython**, see the example code below.

 **Jython Code**